 Due to its high level of growth factors like insulinlike growth-factor-I (IGF-I) and antioxidants, bovine colostrum is a powerhouse for promoting muscle healing and growth.
 This makes it a great supplement for athletes.
-Research has shown that the addition of bovine colostrum can reduce oxidative stress on and damage to muscles after exercise.
-Further studies looking at the effect of colostrum on athletic men and women linked supplementation with increased athletic performance as well as increased lean muscle mass after just eight weeks.
+Research has shown6 that the addition of bovine colostrum can reduce oxidative stress on and damage to muscles after exercise.
+Further studies7 looking at the effect of colostrum on athletic men and women linked supplementation with increased athletic performance as well as increased lean muscle mass after just eight weeks.

 4. It enhances immune health.

 Lactoferrin is responsible for helping regulate the defense response against pathogens by boosting immune-balancing T-cells and increasing natural white blood cells.
-To examine just how powerful lactoferrin’s immune boosting abilities are, researchers in one study gave oral lactoferrin to mice with suppressed immune systems due to chemotherapy and lab-induced autoimmune conditions.
+To examine just how powerful lactoferrin’s immune boosting abilities are, researchers in one study8 gave oral lactoferrin to mice with suppressed immune systems due to chemotherapy and lab-induced autoimmune conditions.
 Afterward they found that their immune systems were not only strengthened, but the state of their autoimmune condition actually improved as well.

 Additionally, lactoferrin is a natural antibacterial, antifungal, and antiviral.
-It has the ability to inhibit pathogenic growth by actually binding the bacterial and viral cells in order to prevent their entry into the body’s cell.
+It has the ability to inhibit pathogenic growth9 by actually binding the bacterial and viral cells in order to prevent their entry into the body’s cell.

 Ultimately, this is just the tip of the iceberg for bovine colostrum's benefits.
 As colostrum continues to create more buzz in the wellness world, there will undoubtedly be more studies done to examine the direct effects of supplementation for adults.
 If you are interested in taking a colostrum supplement, look for ones derived from grass-fed cows or ones not treated with artificial growth hormones.
 As of now there is no recommended daily dosage or known side effects of supplementation.